 On the other hand, imagine you are planning a full week of camping in the middle of nowhere.
 The nearest hospital might be 50 miles away.
 You will not have access to a pharmacy or department store.
 If first-aid needs arise, you will pretty much be on your own.

 How you plan for unexpected situations is influenced by your destination.
+The best way to plan is to do some research before your trip.
+With the help of Travel Health Connect, you can quickly determine the diseases that are found in the country you’ll be visiting, and that way you can get the necessary vaccines before it’s too late.
 But do not think that popular destinations with plenty of available resources are an excuse to ignore bringing medications.
 It is still a good idea to be prepared with the basics.

 Carrying First-Aid Supplies